 Before concluding the analysis of the results emerging out of survey regarding the “Main Causes of the Breakdown of Governance and Rise of Militancy” it is necessary to respond with findings regarding the research hypotheses listed on pages 4-5 of this report.

-The result of the survey shows that when the government fails to provide services to its people it weakens the bonds between the state and the communities and creates grievances
+The result of the survey shows that when the government fails to provide services to its people it weakens the bonds between the state and the communities and creates grievances.

-The survey found that those who are marginalized because of lack of access to income joined the militants
+The survey found that those who are marginalized because of lack of access to income joined the militants.

 Income marginalization also swelled the ranks of militants.
 Those without land helped the militants and forcibly took possession of land from the feudal.

-Poor governance, weak dispensation of justice and lack of reform to mainstream Swat into KP helped militancy
+Poor governance, the weak dispensation of justice and the lack of reform to mainstream Swat into KP helped militancy.

-The introduction of the Local Bodies Reform 2001 and the manipulation of the administrative structure of the country assisted militancy and was a reckless experiment conducted by Gen Musharraf
+The introduction of the Local Bodies Reform 2001 and the manipulation of the administrative structure of the country assisted militancy and was a reckless experiment conducted by General Musharraf.

 The survey established a close connection between religious based education and militancy.
 Swat region has been a bastion of Jihadism and people support it if credible leadership is present.